 Authorities have not specified the reason for her arrest or disclosed any charges against her, according to those reports.
 CPJ was unable to determine where she is being held or her status in detention.

-In November 2021, CPJ called the office of the Khorramshahr judiciary for comment, but no one answered.
-CPJ also emailed the Iranian mission to the United Nations in New York, but did not receive a response.
+In November 2022, CPJ called the office of the Khorramshahr judiciary for comment, but no one answered.
+CPJ also emailed the Iranian mission to the United Nations in New York in September 2022, but did not receive a response.